 Step 5: Sauté the aromatics

-Add the garlic and onion, then sauté until softened and aromatic.
+Toss the garlic and onion into the pan and sauté until softened and aromatic.

 Step 6: Add pork and seasonings

-Add the pork, soy sauce, Shaoxing wine, brown sugar, and 4 cups of wate.
-If using an electric pressure cooker, add only 1½ cups of water as it keeps the moisture in due to its sealed environment.
+Place the pork back into the pot and pour in the soy sauce, Shaoxing wine, brown sugar, and add 4 cups of water.
+If you're using an electric pressure cooker, just use 1½ cups of water since it locks in moisture really well.

 Step 7: Add the spices

-Add the star anise, bay leaves, and cinnamon stick.
-If you have a mesh bag, place these spices inside it for easy removal later.
-This way, you can easily pick out or discard the spices after cooking.
-Sprinkle in some freshly cracked black pepper to taste.
+Toss in the star anise, bay leaves, and cinnamon stick.
+If you have a mesh bag, place the spices into it so you can easily pull them out later—this makes it simple to remove or discard them after cooking.
+Then, crack some fresh black pepper to taste.

 Step 8: Simmer

-Let the mixture simmer over medium-low heat.
-For stovetop cooking, it will typically take 2½ to 3 hours.
-If using an electric pressure cooker, set it to high pressure and cook for 1 hour.
+Let the mixture simmer on medium-low heat.
+On the stovetop, this will usually take about 2½ to 3 hours.
+If you're using an electric pressure cooker, set it to high pressure and cook for 1 hour.

-The pork hock is ready when it's tender and the meat easily separates from the bone.
-Check by poking with a fork; if it enters easily and the meat nearly falls off the bone, it's done.
-Taste the sauce and adjust the seasoning with salt, pepper, or more sugar if needed.
+You'll know the pork hock is ready when it's tender and the meat easily pulls away from the bone.
+Give it a test by poking it with a fork; if the fork slides in easily and the meat almost falls off, it's perfect.

 Step 9: Thicken the sauce

 Transfer the meat to a serving platter and keep warm.
-Stir the cornstarch slurry into the sauce and simmer until thickened, about 2 minutes.
+Mix the cornstarch slurry into the sauce and let it simmer for about 2 minutes, or until it thickens up nicely.

 Step 10: Cook the bok choy

-Blanch the bok choy in a separate saucepan of boiling water or add it directly to the sauce and let it wilt.
+You can blanch the bok choy in a separate pot of boiling water, or just add it straight into the sauce and let it wilt.

-Place the meat on a platter and spoon the warm sauce over them, then arrange the bok choy on the side.
+Place the meat on a platter and spoon the warm sauce over it, then arrange the bok choy on the side.

 Serve your Pata tim with a side of steamed white rice and enjoy!